Mampenda/Programming-Languages/Java Generics/GENERICS.md

 ## Basic Generig Interfaces/Classes

-In Java, interfaces and classes can be declared with type parameters, which are specified using angle brackets (`<>`).
+In Java, interfaces and classes can be declared with _type parameters_, which are specified using angle brackets (`<>`).
 These parameters should be provided both when declaring variables and when creating new instances of a class.

 ```java
 // Built-In Java Generics (List & ArrayList)
 List<String> words = new ArrayList<>();
 words.add("Java");
 words.add("Generics");
 System.out.println(words.get(0));
 ```

-Before generics were introduced, Java used raw types, meaning classes like List or ArrayList were used without specifying a type, leading to potential runtime errors due to unchecked type casting.
+Before generics were introduced, Java used _raw types_, meaning classes like `List` or `ArrayList` were used without specifying a type, leading to potential runtime errors due to unchecked type casting.

 ```java
 import java.util.*;